-Orlando’s perceived image has always been painted with an array of amusement parks like Walt Disney World and Universal Orlando, and while many visits tend to involve vacations with the little ones, The City Beautiful may surprise you with its rich art scene.
+Orlando’s perceived image has always been painted with an array of amusement parks like Disney World, SeaWorld, and Universal Orlando.
+However, while many visits tend to involve vacations with the little ones, The City Beautiful will definitely surprise you with its rich art scene.

 All across the city and its neighboring suburbs, Orlando makes a case not just for rides and amusement, but also to take a cultural ride through town.
 If you’re not sure where to begin, we’ve come up with a tour of the city—strictly for art lovers.